nwang888/duke-internal-directory/README.md

 A quick script that is able to verify the netid against the rest of the fields in the duke internal directory.

-For example, if you wanted to validate that a netid is a valid Duke student with the graduating term of 2025 Spring, you can use this script to do so.
+For example, if you wanted to validate that a netid is a valid Duke student who is in an Engineering Program with the graduating term of 2025 Spring, you can use this script to do so.

 ## Getting Started